-DAVIDSON, NC — The 10th and final stop on the 2019 “Road to the LPGA” takes the Symetra Tour to River Run Country Club in the Tar Heel State for the 13th annual Symetra Tour Championship from November 1-6.
+DAYTONA BEACH, FL — The 20th and final stop on the 2021 “Road to the LPGA” takes the Symetra Tour to the Jones Course at LPGA International in the Sunshine State for the Symetra Tour Championship from October 7-10.

-Greeting the 84-player field in Davidson is a total purse of $175,000.
-Individuals are set to compete in a 72-hole stroke play format with a cut to the low 60 players and ties after 36 holes.
-The winner’s share for the event is $26,250.
+Greeting the 108-player field in Daytona Beach is a total purse of $250,000.
+Individuals are set to compete in a 72-hole stroke play event with a cut to the low-60 players and ties after 36 holes.
+The winner’s share for the event is $37,500.

 Action gets underway at 8:00 a.m.
-ET all four days with play starting off Nos.
+ET all four rounds with play starting off Nos.
 1 and 10 tees.
 On Sunday, a trophy presentation will follow the completion of play on No. 18 green.